mahuti/Verted/README.md

 When set to yes, the play now graphic will pulse

 ### Scaling
-Controls how the layout should be scaled.
+Controls how the cabinets & flyer art should be scaled.
 Stretch will fill the entire space.
-Scale will scale up/down to fit the space with potential cropping.
+Scale will scale up/down to fit the space.

 ### Rotate
 Controls how the layout should be rotated